517 S Pleasant Valley Road, Austin, Texas 78741

 Photo by Erin Wittman -- ATCEMS, Paramedic

-The Office of the Medical Director for the City of Austin/Travis County EMS System (ATCOMD) is responsible for comprehensive medical oversight of all clinical care provided in the EMS System.
-The Office was developed as a collaborative effort between the Austin/Travis County EMS Department, the Austin Fire Department and Travis County Emergency Services.
-The EMS System is currently comprised of 33 organizations with over 2000 individual providers.
-The System also interfaces with 16 Texas Department of State Health Services licensed hospitals within the ATCEMS service area.
+The Office of the Medical Director for the City of Austin/Travis County EMS System (OMD) is the entity responsible for comprehensive medical oversight of all clinical care provided in the EMS System.
+The EMS System is currently comprised of 37 organizations with over 2000 individual providers.
+The System also interfaces with fifteen hospitals within the EMS service area.

 Clinical Practice of Pre-hospital Medicine

-Clinical care is the primary function of an EMS System.
-Medical care of patients that encounter any component of the EMS System should be scientifically and operationally sound and appropriate for the patient condition and provider capabilities.
+Clinical care and patient navigation is the primary function of an EMS System.
+Medical care of patients that encounter any component of the EMS System should be scientifically sound and appropriate for the patient condition and provider capabilities.
 The summation of clinical expectations of all providers and organizations in the System are contained in the Clinical Operating Guidelines (COGs).
-The COGs are the end result of review of clinical evidence, operational implementation and professional practice guidelines.
+The COGs are the end result of review of clinical evidence and professional practice guidelines.

 Quality Improvement/Performance Measurement

-Quality Improvement and Performance Measurement of the EMS System includes prospective, retrospective and concurrent review of all aspects of the System that potentially impact patient care.
-These aspects include, but are not limited to system design and resource deployment, clinical performance, provider education, equipment implementation, response intervals, patient outcome, patient and provider satisfaction, patient and provider safety and participation in EMS benchmarking activities.
+Quality Improvement and Performance Assessment of the EMS System includes prospective, retrospective and concurrent review of all aspects of system functioning.
+These aspects potentially impact patient care including system design and resource deployment, clinical performance, provider education, equipment implementation, appropriate time intervals, patient outcome, patient and provider satisfaction and participation in EMS benchmarking activities.

-Education of EMS Providers and system participants (Hospitals, Medical Community) is developed as part of an integrated process between Quality Improvement and Performance Measurement findings, individual needs and specific educational requirements of licensing/certifying agencies.
-The Office of the Medical Director is responsible for approval of system clinical education as well as delivery of specific targeted programs to designated providers within the System.
+Education of EMS Providers and system participants is developed as part of an integrated process between Quality Improvement and Performance Assessment findings, individual needs and specific educational requirements of licensing/certifying agencies.
+The OMD is responsible for approval of all system clinical education programs as well as delivery of specific targeted programs to designated providers within the System.

 Public Education and Outreach

-An important part of any emergency medical services system is informing and educating the public about issues that may pose a threat to health or safety.
-The Office of the Medical Director collaborates with individual organizations to develop community public education programs.
-The targeted programs currently are cardiac arrest survival through bystander chest-compression-only CPR programs and provider safety initiatives through education and information about infection prevention and exposure management.
-The OMD also provides medical oversight and consultation for the Public Access Defibrillation program throughout the City of Austin and Travis County.
+An important part of any emergency health services system is informing and educating the public about issues that may pose a threat to health or safety.
+The OMD will work with individual organization’s staff to develop community public education programs.

 Clinical Research conducted in the EMS System is an important part of evaluating the evidence associated with field clinical care.
 Research may be specific to the EMS System or in collaboration with other healthcare entities.

-Advocacy includes efforts to promote concepts of street medicine and the profession as a whole.
+Advocacy includes efforts to promote concepts of out-of-hospital medical care and the profession as a whole.
 It includes participating in local, state, regional and national initiatives that improve the practice of medicine, patient outcomes, professional stature and attractiveness as a career option.

 OMD Practice Management and Collaboration